ron-at-work/shenique/WOOCOMMERCE_API.md

 ## Setup

+### Step 1: Create Environment File

-1. Create a `.env.local` file in the root directory with the following variables:
+Create a `.env.local` file in the root directory with the following variables:

 ```env
 NEXT_PUBLIC_API_BASE_URL=https://shenique.in